rava-dosa/beautiful-jekyll/_posts/2019-09-25-Kubernetes.md

 What I really liked about openfaas was how they package their function.
 There is no need to download runtime as in Openwhisk.
 Even setting up openwhisk is tough.
 I have doubts regarding how much it is being maintained.
 Openfaas ran at the first instance.
 No debugging required.

 #### How do Openfaas package it's application ?
 Openfaas package their application in docker.
 In openwhisk there are already a predefined runtime, but if you want a different runtime you can define blackbox docker-actions, otherwise you have to write a manifest.
 In aws serverless you have to package them as zip.
-You can add extra dependency in an intuitve environment friendly way.
+In open faas you can add extra dependency in an intuitve environment friendly way.
+Even writing function is really easy.
 So you can make a build job on your devops server which pushes your created docker image to your private docker registry.
-Some openfaas cli [references](https://github.com/openfaas/faas-cli#run-the-cli)
+Some openfaas cli commands [references](https://github.com/openfaas/faas-cli#run-the-cli)

 ### Kubernetes architecture.
 This part of the blog is meant as a note to self rather than a tutorial.
 All credits to kelseyhightower because I am copying straightaway.
 [Ref](https://github.com/kelseyhightower/kubernetes-the-hard-way)